thomas-le-moullec/airbnb_advisor/MEMO.md

 Airbnb is offering a disruptive platform: Rent whenever you want your own place.

 The Airbnb concept is targeting different types of owners:
-* The non-professional owners who wish to rent their property or a room for a short term (E.g: When they are on vacations)
+* **The non-professional owners who wish to rent their property** or a room for a short term (E.g: When they are on vacations)
-* The professionals who are investing in short-term rental with Airbnb, they usually have several properties to rent.
+* **The professionals who are investing in short-term rental with Airbnb**, they usually have several properties to rent.

 From the research I have done so far, Airbnb is growing at a rapid speed.
 This also brings with it complexities and opportunities given the scale of operations.
 Overall, the insights I gathered include: